 - Saute for about 20 seconds.

 - Then add all the vegetables – potatoes, peas and carrots.
 Add asafoetida (hing) and saute for 2 to 3 minutes on low to medium-low heat.

-- Once the pressure drops on its own, remove the lid of the cooker.
+- Once the pressure drops on its own, then only remove the lid of the cooker.

-- If there is any water or moisture in the cooker, then simmer the veggies till all the water is evaporated.
+- If there is any water or moisture in the cooker, then simmer on low heat till all the water is evaporated.

-- Check the seasoning and add more salt if required.
+- Check the seasonings and add more salt if required.

-- Lastly add coriander leaves and give a stir.
+- Lastly add coriander leaves and give a gentle stir.

-- Serve gajar aloo matar hot with rotis or chapatis or as a side dish with dal rice combo.
+- Serve Aloo Gajar Matar hot or warm with roti or chapati or as a side dish with a North Indian meal.

-- For cooking in a pan: add about 5 to 6 tbsp water and cover the lid tightly and simmer till the veggies are tender.
-In case the water dries up whilst cooking, then add some water and continue to cook.
+- For cooking veggies in a pan: Add about 5 to 6 tablespoons of water and cover the lid tightly and simmer till the veggies are tender.
+In case the water dries up whilst cooking, then add some hot water and continue to cook.

 - The recipe can be doubled or tripled to make for more servings